PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :raises TypeError: named tuples not supported
     :raises MemoryError: internal memory error

-This method returns the list of the values returned by the query with each row returned as a named tuple with proper field names.
+This method returns query results as a list of named tuples with proper field names.

 Column names in the database that are not valid as field names for named tuples (particularly, names starting with an underscore) are